 UMW News BureauBrett Badgett offers a creative workshop at the University of Montana Western Feb.
 19. Brett Badgett, native Montanan and cowboy artist, is offering a creative workshop at the University of Montana Western Feb.
 19 from 6:30 to 8:30 p.m. in Main Hall 117.
 Badgett is a fourth generation Montanan, his roots and sensitivity to the American West contribute to his art.
 A deep knowledge of horses, cattle and the western lifestyle brings Badgett’s art to life.
 His detailed work in bronze and oil can be seen around the nation including on the grounds of the Pro Rodeo Hall in Colorado Springs, Colo.
 To view Badgett’s sculptures and paintings, visit his website at www.chazmatic.com/badgett.
 At the Montana Western workshop, Badgett will present and discuss his work, and demonstrate his process and technique of sculpting.
 There will be time for questions and hands-on experimentation with oil based clay.
 Admission to the workshop is free to everyone.
 For additional information call Eva Mastandrea (406) 683-7312 or email@example.com.

 It's really the best way to decide which college or university is right for you.
-Click here to set up a visit today.
+Set up a campus visit today.
 And, oh by the way, we have a special gift for you just for stopping by.

 We’d like to tell you more about our remarkable university.
-Just click here and we’ll send you information.
+Join our mailing list and we’ll send you information.

 Rodeo has always been a way of life for Kody Lahaye, from when he was a child to now as a fifth-year senior in college.